 The Home Office provide an annual general capital grant in addition to any ring-fenced grants.
-This capital grant has been significantly reduced as part of the settlement for 2020/21 which has created additional upward pressure on capital financing costs.
+This capital grant has remained the same from previous years which has created additional upward pressure on capital financing costs especially funding for the national projects.